 It’s important for your resume and cover letter to have a similar look, so you want to use the same fonts, font sizes and formatting styles.
-The headers on the two of them should be very similar if not identical.
+The headers on both of them should be very similar, if not identical.

 Aligned styles give you a “visual brand” and demonstrate your attention to detail.

-This alignment of styles makes it obvious at a glance that these documents came from the same person, and it suggests that they were prepared to go together.
+This alignment of styles makes it obvious at a glance that these documents came from the same person and suggests that they were prepared to go together.
 They’re more memorable and harder to lose when travelling from manager to manager in a big organization.

 If the styles in the two are totally different, it may look like you’ve written a new cover letter but pulled an old resume out of your files without bothering to update it.

-Goal of the cover letter header: A visually branded design element distinguishes you from other job applicants and shows your regard for detail and high quality.
+The goal of a cover letter header is to use a visually branded design element that distinguishes you from other job applicants and shows your regard for detail and high quality.

 Cover letter greeting